 Good News About Our Members

-SLO NightWriters is a group of talented, hardworking, persistent and dedicated artists.
+SLO NightWriters is a group of talented, hardworking, persistent and dedicated writers.

-Within this area of our website, we'll keep you informed -- as best we can keep up -- about our members' blog tour interviews, speaker engagements, book signings, radio show appearances, etc., so that you can help us celebrate their success.
+Within this area of our website, we'll keep you informed -- as best we can keep up -- about our member's published works, blogs, interviews, speaker engagements, book signings, radio show appearances, etc., so that you can help us celebrate their success.

 Member Ron Rayborne for the upcoming publication of his book 'Opalescence' on February 1 2014.